CitrusTV: CitrusTV era (2006–present)

-In 2006, after the shut down from Nancy Cantor, the television station was able to re-open under a new name; CitrusTV.
-During that time the station focused on renewing the culture at the station by taking a dramatic different approach on how they recruited new members and changing the attitude within the major departments.
-In addition, they implemented changes on how content is reviewed to make sure that another “Over the Hill” never happens again.
+In 2006, the television station was able to re-open under a new name: CitrusTV.
+During that time, the station focused on renewing its culture by altering its approach on recruiting new members and improving the attitude within the major departments.
+In addition, they implemented changes on how content is reviewed to avoid further controversies.
 In April 2006, the station provisionally regained its recognition, and by September of that same year was granted full recognition by the university.

-CitrusTV now makes its content available online in addition to traditional cablecasts on campus on the Orange Television Network and across the central New York region on Time Warner Cable Sports channel 13.
+CitrusTV now makes its content available online in addition to traditional cablecasts through the Orange Television Network and across the central New York region on Time Warner Cable Sports channel 13.

-In November 2006, CitrusTV began to offer its programming via podcasting.
-Podcasts can be subscribed to both via the station's website and the iTunes Store.
-The podcasts are presented in a format compatible with video iPods and other portable media devices.
+In November 2006, CitrusTV began to offer some programming via podcasting.
+As of 2023, new episodes of these podcasts are exclusively available on Spotify.

 In November 2008, CitrusTV launched a new website, while also rebranding the station with a new logo.

 CitrusTV has partnered with a variety of local and national stations to provide content to CBS Sportsline, InsideLacrosse.com, Time Warner Cable Sports and Syracuse.com.

 In August 2011, CitrusTV completed a multiyear process of upgrading its studio and field equipment from Standard Definition to High Definition.
 It began producing content solely in 1080i, continuing to provide video to the campus Orange Television Network—the first American college campus cable station in High Definition.
 Video is posted online in 720p and 1080i resolutions.
 The upgrades were made financially possible through the Student Association and its co-curricular student fee, which is paid separate from tuition.
 Significant contributions from parents, studio alumni, and students themselves also supported the upgrades.